lsyaseen/KTAB/KTAB/kutils/README.md

 Open the kutils project with your IDE; it should display two targets: kutils and demoutils.
 The former is the library of utility functions; the latter is a simple command-line demonstration of some of the utility functions.

+The INSTALL  target for kutils will install it into  C:/local for Windows and /usr/local for Linux.
+ In fact, the CMake files of KTAB expect all the libraries to be in C:/local for Windows: fltk, kmodel, sqlite, tinyxml, kutil.
+Under Linux, the kutils, kmodel files will be installed to /usr/local.
+There is no need to modify your PATH under either Linux or Windows.

 The demonstration program provides a help menu, as follows: